 Goodbye Pork Pie was a low-budget sensation, definitively proving Kiwis could make blockbusters too.
 Young Gerry (Kelly Johnson) steals a yellow Mini from a Kaitaia rental company.
 Heading south, he meets John (Tony Barry), who wants his wife back, and hitchhiker Shirl (Claire Oberman).
 Soon they're heading to Invercargill, with the police in pursuit.
 High on hair-raising driving and a childlike sense of joy, the Blondini gang are soon hailed as folk heroes, on screen and off.
 Remake Pork Pie is directed by Matt Murphy — son of Geoff, who drove the original film.

-Three years after debuting on A Haunting We Will Go, Count Homogenized makes a memorable re-entrance in this first episode of his own series, disguised as a movable charity bin.
-The episode has the simplicity of a good cartoon: essentially the Count endeavours to trick or talk his way past the local dairy owners, on his endless mission to make it to the milk supplies.
+Roughly four years after debuting on A Haunting We Will Go, Count Homogenized made a memorable re-entrance in his own series.
+This fifth episode has the simplicity of a good cartoon: disguised as a movable charity bin, the vampire endeavours to trick or talk his way past the local dairy owners, on his endless mission to make it to the milk supplies.
 Aside from Russell Smith in full comic flight as the Count, Lynda Milligan takes the New Zild accent in dramatic new directions as no-nonsense shopkeeper Rhonda Dearsley.